PPS Points of Pride: A few reasons why you can Expect Great Things at PPS!

 Expansion of Restorative Practices to All Schools.

 The extension of restorative practices to all schools and center programs is a key strategy within Theme 1 ‘create a positive and supportive school culture’ of the District’s five-year strategic plan Expect Great Things.
-Thanks to a 2014 Comprehensive School Safety Initiative grant from the U.S. Department of Justice, 22 schools across the District are currently using restorative practices.
-Ten more schools began restorative practices training in Fall 2017, with 10 additional schools added in Spring 2018, and all schools completed Fall 2018.
+Thanks to a 2014 Comprehensive School Safety Initiative grant from the U.S. Department of Justice, 22 schools across the District launched restorative practices in PPS.
+By the Fall of 2018, all District schools were using Restorative Practices to build healthy relationships.

 Student Voice Takes Shape in PPS.